x-swe/rules/README.md

 2. **Stick to the topic in posts.** - This is a community for Software Engineering.
 For anything else, please post in another appropriate community.
 Also don't use non-relevant hashtags in posts.

-3. **No ads/self-promotions/promotions.** - Promote meaningful content, not products.
-Our rule: No ads, self-promo, or other kinds of promotions in this community.
-Exceptions are OSS/FOSS projects.
+3. **Promote meaningful content, not products.** - No ads, self-promo, or other kinds of promotions.
+OSS/FOSS projects are excepted.
+No use of URL shorteners.

-4. **No posts with links to content that is hard to access.** - Everyone should be able to access the content without any restriction and without websites with annoying popups.
+4. **No qoute posting.** - Copying a link to your post and publishing it here is not allowed.
+Make a post in the community, and click: "Also share with followers" it provides more reach.

 5. **No general career advice.** - Any career advice post must contain questions and/or discussions that notably benefit from the participation of aspiring or professional software engineers.